Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ## Findings:
 + There is duplicate data in the `App` field.
 This is due to the presence of the `Reviews` and `Category` fields
-+ Some apps are categorized under both Game and Family.
++ Some apps are categorized under both Game and Family
-+ The reviews are collected at different points in time, and we should keep the highest review for each app, as it indicates the most current data.
++ The reviews are collected at different points in time, and we should keep the highest review for each app, as it indicates the most current data

 ```python